fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontrollerqos_ipdscpmap.html.markdown

 * `name` - (Required) Dscp map name.
 * `description` - Description of the ip-dscp map name.
 * `map` - Maps between IP-DSCP value to COS queue.
+The structure of `map` block is documented below.

 The `map` block supports: